superbestaudiofriends/headphone-measurements-frequency-response/README.md

 This repository is an effort to eventually make all https://superbestaudiofriends.org and http://www.Changstar.com headphone measurements data available to the general public.
 I am hoping there will be volunteers to make code available to compare and contrast the measurements.

-This repository can be accessed as http://HPDB.io
+This repository can be accessed as the easier to remember http://HPDB.io

 ## headphone-measurements